kheiro-bellahcene/cpp_crash_course/README.md

 ## 🎓 About This Repository

-This repo is part of my **personal C++ training** to practice and master key language concepts during my academic and self-learning projects.
+This repo is part of my **personal C++ training** to practice and master key language basics during my academic and self-learning projects.

 ---